Nidarshan-m-v/ReckonBiller/README.md

 4. Total price of the products can be calculated and bill will get generated.

 # Module Requirments
-csv: No additional requirements needed.
+1.csv: No additional requirements needed.
-tkinter: Typically included in standard Python installations.
+2.tkinter: Typically included in standard Python installations.
 No additional requirements needed.
-pymysql: Requires the pymysql package.
+3.pymysql: Requires the pymysql package.
 You can install it using pip: pip install pymysql.
-PIL: Requires the Pillow package.
-You can install it using pip: pip install Pillow. tkinter.messagebox: No additional requirements needed. math, random: No additional requirements needed. twilio.rest: Requires the twilio package.
-You can install it using pip: pip install twilio. mysql.connector: Requires the mysql-connector-python package.
+4.PIL: Requires the Pillow package.
+You can install it using pip: pip install Pillow.
+5.tkinter.messagebox: No additional requirements needed.
+6.math, random: No additional requirements needed.
+7.twilio.rest: Requires the twilio package.
+You can install it using pip: pip install twilio.
+8.mysql.connector: Requires the mysql-connector-python package.
 You can install it using pip: pip install mysql-connector-python.